"The principle of all things is water; all comes from water, and to water all returns" - Thales of Miletus (624–548 BC)

 In 2012, the Cluster of Excellence RESOLV (EXC 1069) launched Solvation Science as a new interdisciplinary field of research to provide a much-needed unifying framework for the understanding of solvation processes.

-New challenges in describing, predicting the solvents' role
+New challenges in describing and predicting the solvents' role

 Seven years of research (2012-2018) have opened up new challenges in Solvation Science.
 We discovered that many crucial chemical transformations do not occur under ambient conditions, in thermal equilibrium or in homogeneous bulk phase.

-Therefore, in 2019-2025, the new RESOLV (EXC 2033) will tackle chemical processes far beyond homogeneous bulk phases, thermal equilibria, and ambient conditions.
-RESOLV takes up these emerging challenges and focuses its research on: Unravelling the mechanisms of local solvent fluctuations in heterogeneous systems (Area I); analysing how the solvent controls chemical dynamics and reactivity (Area II); uncovering how solvation works under extreme conditions (Area III).
-In doing so, RESOLV will bridge novel microscopic solvation concepts with macroscopic properties to boost key technological applications, such as new energy storage technologies and smart sensors.
-Finally, we will advance the global research environment of Solvation Science and infuse this concept into other disciplines, such as astrochemistry and life sciences.
+Therefore, in 2019-2025, RESOLV (EXC 2033) tackles chemical processes far beyond homogeneous bulk phases, thermal equilibria, and ambient conditions.
+RESOLV takes up these emerging challenges and focuses its research on: Unravelling the mechanisms of local solvent fluctuations in heterogeneous systems (Area I), analysing how the solvent controls chemical dynamics and reactivity (Area II), and uncovering how solvation works under extreme conditions (Area III).
+In doing so, RESOLV bridges novel microscopic solvation concepts with macroscopic properties to boost key technological applications, such as new energy storage technologies and smart sensors.
+Finally, we advance the global research environment of Solvation Science and infuse this concept into other disciplines, such as astrochemistry and life sciences.

 We explore new avenues of solvation, advance new technologies

-In Area I, RESOLV will introduce local concepts for solvation thermodynamics as well as site-specific polarity and local pH scales in nanoheterogeneous environments.
-Fundamental to the progress that we aim to achieve will be the synergistic combination of experiments addressing local solvent properties with theoretical approaches.
+In Area I, RESOLV introduces local concepts for solvation thermodynamics as well as site-specific polarity and local pH scales in nanoheterogeneous environments.
+The synergetic combination of experiments on local solvent properties with theoretical approaches is fundamental to the progress in this area.
 These concepts promise to have a strong impact on advancing molecular recognition and (bio-)electrocatalysis.

-In Area II, RESOLV will address dynamical aspects of solvation as well as ‘solvent shaping’, and will proceed to time-resolved techniques.
+In Area II, RESOLV addresses dynamical aspects of solvation as well as ‘solvent shaping’, and proceeds to time-resolved techniques.
 Our goal is to tackle complex reacting systems in solution at the molecular level.
 This will lay the foundation for developing innovative synthesis strategies and boost the transfer of these results into bio- and process technologies.